I tested over two dozen lenses and found that the Tamron 17-70mm f/2.8 is the best lens for the Sony a6400.

 The lens has a premium build quality that feels great in the hand.

 Despite being larger and heavier than other wide-angle lenses, it is still easy to mount on my Sony a6400 and doesn’t add any unnecessary weight to my gear.

 As for the downside, the lens can have readjustment issues when trying to maintain focus on a subject that is far away, which can be a challenge.

 In conclusion, if you’re looking for a lens that can handle low light situations with ease, you can’t go wrong with the Sigma 16mm f/1.4.

 17. Best Telephoto Lens for Sony a6400: Sony E 70 350mm F 4.5 6.3 G OSS

-One of the standout features is its exceptional auto-focus tracking, which allows me to capture sharp and detailed images of moving subjects.
+One of the standout features of this lens is its exceptional auto-focus tracking, which allows me to capture sharp and detailed images of moving subjects.